This blog post was originally posted on June 5, 2017, and was updated on September 23, 2020.

 Los Pensadores is a lovely and modern restaurant with innovative cuisine.
 It’s a great place to enjoy casual tapas as well as an elegant dinner.
 You can’t go wrong with the homemade albóndigas (meatballs) and Russian salad!

 Los Pensadores also has their own winery in the nearby village of Santa Fe, so give one of their local wines a try!
-More of a beer person?
-This is one of the best places to enjoy an ice-cold glass of local Alhambra beer with your meal.
+And if you’re more of a beer person, this is one of the best places to enjoy an ice-cold glass of local Alhambra beer with your meal.

 7. Rincón de Rodri

 You won’t find anywhere that has quite the same genuine charm of Casa Fuensanta.
-This 25-year-old tavern is home to a delicious lomo de orzo tapa, pork loin so richly cooked that it almost looks like cheese!
+This decades-old tavern is home to a delicious lomo de orzo tapa—pork loin so richly cooked that it almost looks like cheese!
 Try it with a full-bodied red wine—owner Fuensanta will be happy to give you her recommendations.

 Calling all curious travelers!
 Do you love connecting with the local community while in a new place?
 We’re right there with you.
 We’d love to keep connecting you to Spain through our newsletter.
 It comes out a couple of times a month, brimming with dispatches on culture, recipes, tips and even a discount or two!